andrewpking/confessor-widgets-vanilla/readme.md

 This web-player is designed to work with Pacifica Streaming Services Confessor API written by Otis.
 All code in src/public is written by [Drew King](https://www.github.com/andrewpking)

+You can try an [example web-player widget](https://andrewpking.github.io/confessor-widgets-vanilla/) made for the KBCS website, the audio playback does not work at the moment due to Otis's IceCast instance for KBCS not supporting SSL.
+GitHub Pages requires SSL for all resources to run in its domain.

 ## How to add player widget

 This player can be embedded into an existing webpage or linked to as a pop-out player (recommended).
 Since most radio websites are not built as Single Page Apps (SPA's), I recommend using this as a pop-out player.